electron/website/blog/electron-36-0.md

 property is deprecated.
 Since the `syncable` type was removed, there is only type left -- `'temporary'` -- so specifying it is unnecessary.

-### Behavior Changed: GTK 4 is default when running GNOME
+### Behavior Changed: GTK 4 is the default when running on GNOME

-After an [upstream change](https://chromium-review.googlesource.com/c/chromium/src/+/6310469), GTK 4 is now the default when running GNOME.
+After an [upstream change](https://chromium-review.googlesource.com/c/chromium/src/+/6310469), GTK 4 is now the default when running on GNOME.

 In rare cases, this may cause some applications or configurations to [error](https://github.com/electron/electron/issues/46538) with the following message: